chrisma-stockbit/simple-auction-microservice/README.md

 There will be two microservices, Bidder service and Auction service.\
 Bidder service with three endpoints:
-- register a bidder (simple RPC)
+- register a bidder (HTTP POST) -> call Auction Service (register an eligible bidder to join auction)
-- top up balance of a bidder (simple RPC)
+- top up balance of a bidder (HTTP PUT)
-- get list of successful biddings of a bidder (server side streaming RPC)
+- get list of successful biddings of a bidder (HTTP GET)

 Auction Service with three endpoints:
+- register an eligible bidder to join auction (simple RPC)
 - get list of running auctions (server side streaming RPC)
 - initiate auction of an item (simple RPC)
 - request to join multiple auctions (client side streaming RPC)